A Gift of Prophecy or a Curse?

 Someone was watching him.

-Thomas Morley sat on the cuddy of his father’s boat, as proud a fisherman as ever pulled on a sou’wester.
-His third spring fishing and by God, this boat, on this ocean, was the place of his dreams—riding the swells, the scent of brine in the air, the satisfaction of going back to the cove, loaded with cod.
+Thomas Morley sat on the cuddy in the bow of his father’s trap skiff, as proud a fisherman as ever pulled on an oilskin jacket.
+His third spring fishing and by God, this boat, on this ocean, was the place of his dreams—riding the swells, the scent of brine in the air, the satisfaction of steering into the Cove, loaded with cod.
 Nothing could beat it.

-But today, the uneasiness had come back and settled on him.
-The rumors, the whispered secrets, the talk he knew went on behind his back—cripes, some days ‘twas like a dark pall coming to cover him.
+But today, the uneasiness had returned and settled on him.
+The rumours, the whispered secrets, the talk he knew went on behind his back—cripes, some days ‘twas like the cling of a dark pall.

-Molly Chant peered down from the cliff top.
-Sizing ‘em up she was, sitting on that beat-up old chair he and Charlie tried to steal one night last summer, until an owl’s hoot frightened Charlie and he figured ‘twas the old woman out to witch them.
+He could just make her out peering down from the cliff.
+Sizing ‘em up she was, sitting on that beat-up old chair he and Charlie tried to steal one night last summer until an owl’s hoot frightened Charlie.
+‘Twas the old woman out to witch them.

-Wrapped in her shabby black shawl this morning, she had two biscuits and a bundle of tea leaves in a white cloth in her apron pocket.
-He gulped.
+Shrouded in her shabby black shawl this morning, she carried two biscuits and a bundle of tea leaves wrapped in a white cloth in her apron pocket.
+He gulped and gave his head a shake.
 Cripes, how’d he know what was in her apron pocket?

 She’d been in his head for a while now.
-He’d thought things over carefully and concluded that, yes, by God, his problems truly did start the night that old woman came to him and saved his life.
+Yes, by God, his problems truly started the night that old woman came and saved his life.
 First, he wondered if the fairies might have taken his mind while he was berry picking, but Uncle Harry said ‘dat’s not what the fairies are about at all’.

-Be a while yet before they came upon the nets and the real work started.
-The squawking sound of the turres echoed.
-Thomas’ eyes went funny, colors spinning, and by jumpin’s, try as he might, he couldn’t draw his gaze away from the figure staring down from the cliff.
+Be a while yet before they came upon the trap and where the real work started.
+The squawking sound of the turres echoed above him.
+Thomas’s eyes went funny, colours spun, and by jumpin’s, try as he might, he couldn’t keep his gaze from returning to the figure staring down from the cliff.
 He felt her in his head, in his bones.
-Was it another fit coming on?
-Nah, he’d not had a single warning this time.
-Not the pinpricks of light, the smell of burnt wood, his body didn’t shake and twitch, or fall into darkness.
-This time he simply went still.
-He couldn’t speak, just stared off to no place.
-His hand tapped his thigh in a never-ending rhythm.
-His head filled with the image of an empty net, water all around, but not a single cod.
-His stomach sickened.
+Another fit coming on?
+Nah, not a single warning yet.
+Not the pinpricks of light, nor the smell of burnt wood.
+His body didn’t shake and twitch, or fall into darkness.
+Instead, his head filled with the image of an empty trap, water all around, but not a single cod.
 He tried to move but his body, still rigid, could only let out a groan.

-Martin muttered.
-“Aw, jeezes.”
-He leaned over the side of the skiff losing the last of his breakfast.
+Martin muttered, “Aw, jeezes,” then leaned over the side of the skiff, lost the last of his breakfast.

 His younger brother’s second week out, and he still got the heaves in the morning.
-“Feedin’ the gulls again, Martin?”
+“Feedin’ the gulls again?”
+Thomas laughed.

 Martin stood, sucked air, his chest expanding.
-Uncle Harry leaned over, patted his back.
-“Drap o’ warm tea’ll settle yer stomach once we gets the net hauled.”
+Uncle Harry opened his eyes, leaned forward and called out to him.
+“Drap o’ warm tea’ll settle yer stomach once we gets the trap hauled.”

-Lifting his cap, Thomas tucked back a tangle of hair.
+Lifting his cap, Thomas tucked away a tangle of hair.

-Martin pushed past him, staggered.
+Martin staggered.
 Still trying to find his balance as the skiff swayed and pitched.

 “What’s we in for this morning?
 Another day of bitter disappointment?”
 Fodder said to Uncle Harry.